Getting tired of waiting.

 I turned on MTV the other day and watched True Life: I’m Relocating for Love.
 It followed three long-distance couples, in which one partner moved to another state for the other.
 I hoped to draw strength from people who had been through struggles similar to my own and had successfully made it through to the other side of adjustment.
 Instead, I watched as these three people each got frustrated, lonely, and went crazy.
 They all ended up moving back home less than a month after relocating.

 I’ve been working part-time at a crisis center for the past five weeks, where my job is supposed to be to answer the crisis/suicide hotline.
-But I’m not allowed to answer the phone until I’ve been fully trained, and my supervisors are too busy to train me.
+But I’m not allowed to answer the phone until I’ve been fully trained.
 So I sit there for four hours a day and literally do nothing.
 Sometimes I listen in on crisis calls, and it makes me so eager.
 Because I know that I’m fully qualified to handle these phone calls, and I’m so ready to be someone who helps others find strength again.
 I remember coming out of my very last therapy session at the Family Center last May (a session that had been spent eating chocolate cupcakes with my clients), and declaring to anyone in the pod who would listen, “I’m nobody’s therapist!”
 (After a stressful two years, it was mostly a good feeling despite being bittersweet).

 But now I would give anything to get to be a therapist again.
 I would give anything to do anything again.